Billings Montana Medical Malpractice Attorneys Near Me

 Montana medical providers have an obligation to exercise caution throughout the course of care.
 If any member of a medical team – physician, nurse, allied health professional, or hospital – fails to competently perform their medical duties, they may have committed negligence.
 Medical malpractice rules vary, but there are similarities that lay the groundwork for every claim.
 Our Billings injury attorneys are experts in representing the victims of medical malpractice, with numerous million dollar verdicts and settlements, including the largest medical malpractice verdict in Montana history.

-Requirements for Medical Malpractice
+Requirements for a Medical Malpractice Claim in Montana

 - That a formal doctor-patient relationship existed.
 To collect damages in a medical malpractice claim, you must show that you had a working relationship with the medical professional you’re suing.
 For example, you can’t sue a doctor over a casual conversation at a dinner party.
 If, however, the same doctor gave you advice during office hours that led to harm, you may have a case for medical malpractice.
 Proving a physician relationship is generally easy, but matters may become more complicated in a hospital setting, where doctors consult with one another instead of with patients directly.

 - The doctor committed negligence.
 You can’t sue someone simply because you’re unhappy with your course of treatment or the results did not meet your expectations.
 In order to sue for medical malpractice, you must prove the doctor was negligent with your diagnosis or treatment.
 Negligence, as it pertains to medical malpractice, means that a physician or hospital violated their duty of care.
 In other words, you must show that the medical provider harmed you in a way that another provider of similar skill and training would not, given the same circumstances.
 A doctor is not required by law to treat you to the best of their ability, only with “reasonable care.”
 In order to prove negligence, you will require a medical professional to testify on your behalf, showing how the doctor deviated from the standard of care.